 They represent one of the most common congenital cardiac anomalies and ma...

 The ventricular system in the brain is composed of CSF-filled ventricles and their connecting foraminae.
+CSF is produced by ependymal cells which line the ventricles.
 They are continuous with the central spinal canal.
+Ventricles contain around 1/5 of normal adult CSF volume, which is around 20-2...

 Ventriculitis refers to inflammation, usually due to infection, of the ependymal lining of the cerebral ventricles.
 It is most often due to intraventricular rupture of brain abscess.